• Skip to primary navigation

 • In a medium mixing bowl, sift or whisk together the flour, cocoa powder, baking powder, baking soda, and salt.

-• In a large mixing bowl, using an electric mixer on medium speed or a wooden spoon, beat together the butter and both sugars until light and creamy.
+• In a large mixing bowl, beat together the butter and both sugars until light and creamy.
 This will take about 3 minutes if using an electric mixer or 5 to 6 minutes if creaming by hand.

 • Add the eggs and vanilla, and beat to combine.
-Add the buttermilk and dry ingredients in alternating batches, beating on low speed or by hand until incorporated.
+Add the buttermilk and dry ingredients in alternating batches, beating until incorporated.

-• Using a medium (11?2-tablespoon) cookie scoop, scoop the dough into balls and drop them 2 inches apart on the prepared cookie sheet.
+• Using a medium cookie scoop, scoop the batter, placing 2 inches apart on the prepared cookie sheet.

-• Bake for 13 to 14 minutes, until the tops are slightly cracked.
+• Bake for 13 to 14 minutes, until the tops are puffed up & slightly cracked.

 • Let the cookies rest on the cookie sheets for 5 minutes before transferring them to wire racks to cool completely.